Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Blacklight

-More specifically, to craft adversarial examples under the perturbation constraint, a black-box attacker iteratively perturbs a query image $x_{i+1}$, based on query results from the model on \htedit{the previous images $\{x_j\}_{j\leq i}$}.
-The specifics of the iterative perturbations vary across algorithms: some start with the original input and perturbs it towards a misclassified target label~\cite{ilyas2018black, moon2019parsimonious}, while others start from an image in the target label and work backwards towards the original input~\cite{ilyas2018black, brendel2018decision, chen2020hopskipjumpattack}.
-In each case, the attacker seeks to repeatedly refine the perturbation between the original input and a potential adversarial example until it invariably converges on an adversarial example that is highly similar to the original input image in the input space.
-Mathematically, there exist attack queries $\{x_i\}$ that
+Blacklight exploits a fundamental insight on query-based black-box attacks: in order to compute adversarial examples, attackers need to perform iterative optimization {\em over the network}, i.e., submitting one or more queries to the target model, observing the query results, and using them to configure further queries.
+While the specific design of iterative optimization is algorithm-dependent\footnote{Some attack designs start with the original input and perturbs it towards a misclassified target label~\cite{ilyas2018black, moon2019parsimonious}, while others start from an image in the target label and work backwards towards the original input~\cite{ilyas2018black, brendel2018decision, chen2020hopskipjumpattack}.}, the unified goal is to repeatedly refine the perturbation such that the query sequence converges to an adversarial example $x_n$ satisfying eq~(\ref{eq:attackperturbation}).
+Therefore, iterative optimization inevitably produces {\em some} queries that are highly similar in the input space, i.e.,

-and $\mu$ is a small number.
-If $\mu$ is smaller than the difference between most benign queries, we can accurately recognize $x_i$ as an attack image by comparing it to the queries stored in the defender database.
-As long as $x_i$ is highly similar to any previous attack queries stored in the database, it will be detected by Blacklight.
-Evading this type of detection is extremely difficult (if not infeasible) since it requires each attack query $x_i$ to be sufficiently dissimilar from {\em any} previous attack queries $x_j$, $0\leq j<i$.
-Clearly, this requirement contradicts with the attack perturbation constraint defined by Eq. (\ref{eq:attackperturbation}).
+If $\mu$ is sufficiently smaller than the difference between most benign images, we can accurately detect the attack by recognizing the presence of highly similar queries like ($x_k, x_j$) within the stream of queries.
+Evading this type of detection is extremely difficult (if not infeasible) since it requires {\em every attack query to be sufficiently dissimilar from any previous attack queries}.

-In Figure~\ref{fig:attackimage}, we demonstrate the invariant property using query images generated by launching 3 of the attacks summarized in \S\ref{sec:back} on \imagenet\ (we omit NES Label-only and ECO for brevity because they produce similar traces).
-We show a sample of images in the sequence of attack queries from the original $x_0$ to the final adversarial example $x_n$.
-Similarity between images in a sequence are common, and average $L_2$ distances between consecutive attack queries are a factor of 20-380x smaller than analogous distances between benign images (calculated by randomly choosing 2000 pairs of images from \imagenet).